Among professional surfers, longboard surfboards are not as popular as shortboards, but they certainly have their benefits, including easier paddling.

 Longboarders might not enjoy the same maneuverability afforded to Shortboards, but Longboarding certainly has its benefits, especially for beginners looking to catch waves, learn a few moves, and have some fun.

-Check out your local surf shop to see if they have a Longboard for you.
+Check out your local surf shop to see if they have a longboard surfboard for you.